kkimofficial/adverb/README.md

 ## Introduction

-It is a very basic attempt to provide pipe functionality similar to magrittr library from R
+It is a very basic attempt to provide pipe functionality similar to R magrittr library and it's %>% operator

 ## Examples